New Research Suggests In-Person Voting May Be Less Risky Than Previously Thought

 A peer-reviewed study published in the August issue of the American Journal of Public Health concludes that in-person voting in Wisconsin's April 7 election by more than 400,000 electors did not produce a detectable surge there in coronavirus cases.

-In that report, researchers from Stanford University's Graduate School of Business and Hong Kong University's School of Public Health call the Wisconsin election "a large natural experiment" for better understanding the coronavirus transmission risk.
+In that report, researchers from Stanford University's Graduate School of Business and the University of Hong Kong's School of Public Health call the Wisconsin election "a large natural experiment" for better understanding the coronavirus transmission risk.

-The team found that hospitalization in Wisconsin for COVID-19 cases "steadily declined throughout April," dropping from a high of 101 on April 3 — four days before the election — to a low of 14 on April 18, according to data from the Wisconsin Department of Health Services.
+The team found that hospitalizations in Wisconsin for COVID-19 cases "steadily declined throughout April," dropping from a high of 101 on April 3 — four days before the election — to a low of 14 on April 18, according to data from the Wisconsin Department of Health Services.

-There were 71 people, that agency reported in mid-May, who did test positive for COVID-19 who had either been poll workers or voted in person in Wisconsin's balloting.
+There were 71 people, that agency reported in mid-May, who did test positive for the coronavirus who had either been poll workers or voted in person in Wisconsin's balloting.

-But the study notes that many of those cases involved people who had been exposed to the coronavirus in situations unrelated to voting.
-Even if they had been infected at voting places, the authors note, the number of cases relative to the overall number of in-person voters suggests that such voting involved a "fatality risk of driving an automobile approximately 140 miles."
+But the study noted that many of those cases involved people who had been exposed to the coronavirus in situations unrelated to voting.
+Even if they had been infected at voting places, the authors said, the number of cases relative to the overall number of in-person voters suggests that such voting involved a "fatality risk of driving an automobile approximately 140 miles."

-"Taken together," the study concludes, "it appears that voting in Wisconsin on April 7 was a low-risk activity."
+"Taken together," the study concluded, "it appears that voting in Wisconsin on April 7 was a low-risk activity."

-A May 11 study that was not peer reviewed, however, reaches a very different conclusion about the risk Wisconsin voters faced on April 7.
+A May 11 study that was not peer-reviewed, however, reached a different conclusion about the risk Wisconsin voters faced on April 7.

-"Across all models we see a large increase in COVID-19 cases in the weeks following the election in counties that had more in-person votes per voting location, all else equal," a team of economists from the University of Wisconsin-Oshkosh and Ball State University writes.
+"Across all models we see a large increase in COVID-19 cases in the weeks following the election in counties that had more in-person votes per voting location, all else equal," a team of economists from the University of Wisconsin-Oshkosh and Ball State University wrote.
 "Furthermore, we find a consistent negative relationship between absentee voting and the rate of positive COVID- 19 tests."

-"Given these results, it may be prudent, to the extent possible, that policy makers and election clerks take steps," the researchers add, "to either expand the number of polling locations or encourage absentee voting for future elections held during the COVID-19 pandemic."
+The researchers added, "Given these results, it may be prudent, to the extent possible, that policy makers and election clerks take steps to either expand the number of polling locations or encourage absentee voting for future elections held during the COVID-19 pandemic."

-And while poll workers in Wisconsin wore latex gloves and surgical masks in voting places marked with tape and signs for social distancing, the voters themselves were not required to don masks.
+And while poll workers in Wisconsin wore latex gloves and surgical masks in voting places marked with tape and signs for social distancing, the voters were not required to don masks.

 There will be not be any such requirement in Wisconsin as well on Nov.
 3.

-"Can voters be required to wear a face coverings at their polling place?" a voting guide published online by the Wisconsin Election Commission asks.
+"Can voters be required to wear ... face coverings at their polling place?" a voting guide published online by the Wisconsin Elections Commission asks.
 "No, face coverings can be strongly encouraged but not required."

-That advice echoes guidelines for voting issued in June by the Centers for Disease Control and Prevention, in which poll workers are simply told to "encourage" voters to use masks.
+That advice echoes guidelines for voting issued in June by the Centers for Disease Control and Prevention in which poll workers were simply told to "encourage" voters to use masks.